-- On-Time Files: Students who complete financial aid files within six weeks of the preferred filing date, and have Accepted their awards, completed the Master Promissory Note(s) and required Entrance Counseling(s) six weeks prior to the beginning of the term should have loan funds applied to their accounts by the first day of classes. - This also includes the Federal Graduate PLUS loan as long as the Department of Education has approved the loan and all required documents are on file. - Late Files: Students with files that were not complete within six weeks of the preferred filing date and/or have not accepted their awards and/or have not completed their Master Promissory Note(s) and/or have not completed the required Entrance Counseling(s) or have not been approved for a Federal Graduate PLUS loan six weeks prior to the beginning of the term may not have loan funds arrive until after classes have begun.
-Students are required to pay their bill prior to financial aid funds being received in order to meet the published payment due date, regardless of the date they were admitted or applied for financial aid. - Excess Funds: Funds received on behalf of a student that exceed allowable institutional charges for the current term will be issued to the student in the form of a refund check or wired to the student's bank account via the ACH process by the Accounting Office.
-It is necessary to provide permission for this by completing and submitting the Wire Transfer Form to the Accounting Office.
-The Accounting Office issues refunds at the end of the second week of classes.
+- On-Time Files: Students having complete financial aid files within six (6) weeks of the preferred filing date, and have Accepted their awards, completed the Master Promissory Note(s) and required Entrance Counseling(s) six weeks prior to the beginning of the trimester should have loan funds applied to their accounts by the first day of classes. - This also includes the Federal Graduate PLUS loan as long as the Department of Education has approved the loan and all required documents are on file. - Late Files: Students with files that were not complete within (6) weeks of the preferred filing date and/or have not accepted their awards and/or have not completed their Master Promissory Note(s) and/or have not completed the required Entrance Counseling(s) or have not been approved for a Federal Graduate PLUS loan six weeks prior to the beginning of the trimester may not have loan funds arrive until after classes have begun.
+Students are required to pay their bill prior to financial aid funds being received in order to meet the published payment due date, regardless of date they have been admitted or applied for financial aid. - Excess Funds: Funds received on behalf of a student that exceed allowable institutional charges for the current trimester will be issued to the student in the form of a refund check or wired to the student's bank account via the ACH process by the Bursar's Office.
+It is necessary to provide permission for this by completing and submitting the Wire Transfer Form to the Bursar's Office.
+The Bursar's Office issues refunds at the end of the second week of classes.
 Refund checks are sent to the student's campus mailbox unless a wire transfer form is provided.
-Students having questions regarding the status of their refund should contact the Accounting Office after the second week of classes has begun.
-For questions regarding receipt of financial aid funds or status of a financial aid file, students should contact the Financial Aid Office. - Due to the timing of refunds, students should plan to cover expenses for at least the first month of classes.
-Expenses may include books, rent, personal obligations, as well as other items needed to get settled in. - Review the Student Employment section of this Catalog for its policies and procedures.
+Students having questions regarding the status of your refund should contact the Bursar's Office after the second week of classes has begun.
+For questions regarding receipt of financial aid funds or status of a financial aid file should contact the Financial Aid Office. - Due to the timing of refunds, students should plan to cover expenses for at least the first month of classes.
+Expenses may include books, rent, personal obligations, as well as other items needed to get settled in. - Review the Student Employment section of this Bulletin for its policies and procedures.